 Critical facilities within the 1% ACE floodplain were identified as part of the flood exposure analysis (see Chapter 2).
 Critical facilities for this assessment include hospitals, schools, fire stations, shelters, power plants, public works facilities, superfund sites, and water/wastewater treatment plants.
 A total of 127 critical facilities were identified within the 1% ACE floodplain.
-This category is scored based on the total number of critical facilities within each HUC 12 as shown in Table 4-2 and scoring results are shown in Figure 4-4.
+This category is scored based on the total number of critical facilities within each HUC 12 as shown in Table 4-2.